Arjit1512/2.0/README.md

 ## Features
 - User registration and authentication
-- Product catalog and filter functionality
+- Product catalog and sorting functionality
 - Add products to the shopping cart and checkout
 - Payment gateway integration (Razorpay)
 - Order history and status tracking (Shiprocket integration)